 Water: One gallon per person per day for at least three days, for drinking and sanitation; double if you live in a very hot climate, have young kids, or are nursing.
 Bottled water is best, but you can also store tap water in food-grade containers or two-liter soda bottles that have been sanitized.
 Factor in your pet’s water needs, too.

-Food: At least a three-day supply of nonperishables and a can opener.
-Pack protein, fruit, and vegetables, but make sure they’re in a form you actually like—it’s bad enough not to have access to fresh food without also having to subsist on nothing but canned tuna.
-Include treats like cereal bars, trail mix, and Tootsie Rolls.
+Food: At least a three-day supply of non-perishables and a can opener.
+Pack protein, fruit, and vegetables, but make sure they’re in a form that stores easily, such as cereal bars and trail mix with dried fruit.
+Include some treats that have a long shelf life, such as Tootsie Rolls.
 Store food in pest-proof plastic or metal tubs and keep it in a cool, dry place.